arduino-libraries/Arduino_Cellular/docs/api.md

 #### Parameters
 * `stream` The stream object for communication with the modem.

-* `power_pin` The pin number for controlling the power of the modem.
+* `powerPin` The pin number for controlling the power of the modem.
 <hr />

 ### `init` <a id="class_modem_interface_1a2f8f381994be24bb821ace646f7fde9b" class="anchor"></a>